revodavid/OpenAI-Lab-UCB/docs/50-Conversations.md

 # Conversations

-If you've used consumer conversational AI services like OpenAI's ChatGPT service or [Bing Chat](https://bing.com/chat), you may wonder how the AI agent "remembers" context from earlier in the conversation.
+If you've used consumer conversational AI services like OpenAI's [ChatGPT](https://chat.openai.com/) service or [Bing Chat](https://bing.com/chat), you may wonder how the AI agent "remembers" context from earlier in the conversation.
 As we've seen, Generative AI models including ChatGPT (`gpt-35-turbo`) cannot learn, so how does information from the conversation persist?

 The answer is: it's a trick!
 The AI model isn't reacting to your most recent prompt in isolation.
 The user interface for the chat service provides the model with the *entire* chat history at each turn, invisibly to you, the user.
 Also observe that if you exit the conversation and return later, the model has no memory of your previous interactions, and you will start again from scratch.

-In this section, we'll explore conversations using the Chat Playground in Azure OpenAI Service.
+In this section, we'll explore conversations using the Chat Playground in Azure OpenAI Service or OpenAI.

-## Chat Playgound Orientation
+### In OpenAI

+Click on the [Playground](https://platform.openai.com/playground?mode=chat) tab, and switch the Mode selection in the right panel to `Chat`.
+The Model option should be set to: `gpt-3.5-turbo`.

+### In Azure OpenAI Service

 Return to the Azure OpenAI Studio, and click **Chat** under **Playground** in the left-hand menu.